MileHacker Logo

 Parks & Gardens

 Seoul's parks green escapes.
-Namsan Features of the park hiking trails and scenic views.
-Seoul Forest a large urban park with diverse features.
+Namsan The park has hiking trails and scenic views.
+Seoul Forest a large urban park with a variety of features.
 Olympic Park vast parks and sculptures.
 Hangang Parks along the Han River cycling paths and picnic spots.
 Bukhansan National Park, a high hillous national park partly within Seoul, challenging hiking.

 Parks